microct-ana-unibe-ch/microvasculature-manuscript/content/submission/01_Revision1/answer.to.reviewers.md

 We thank you for the kind comments regarding our methodology.
 We are well aware of the issue with low animal numbers.
 We deliberately present an overview of our instillation and analysis method to give an overview.
-Proper segmenation and analysis *is* possible, as we show in Fig. 6.
+Proper segmentation and analysis *is* possible, as we show in Fig. 6.
 We *did* perform quantification in another study (linked in the text, shortly before Fig. 1), but focus on the *imaging* part in the present manuscript.

 > Further, the methods are not well described, and the outcomes assessed do not adequately support the author's assertions that quantification from a single scan is possible.